Meditation leads to damnation

 Every year, at the theological college I attended, the students went on mission.
 This particular year we went to a country town called Nowra, South of Sydney, Australia.
 As was the usual practice, we found ourselves billeted out at different homes in the Parish.
 That particular year I was on the youth evangelism team.
 We ran a number of after school clubs, teenage coffee shops, Bible studies, conferences etc. I was actually a member of the music group.
 As long as I played my guitar and didn't sing to loudly, I got away with it.

 For most of the time, two of us were billeted at a caravan park.
-Mum and the kids were members of the local church, but dad was still on the edge.
+Mum (Mom for my American friends!) and the kids were members of the local church, but dad was still on the edge.
 Interestingly, mum had become a believer through her daughter.
 From a young age the daughter had asked questions about God.
-In the end, mum went to church to see whether she could find some of the answers.
+In the end, mum took her daughter to church to see whether she could find some of the answers.
 She found the greatest answer of all, she found Jesus.
-As for her daughter, she was one of those rare species who seem to have always loved Jesus.
-Strange indeed!
+As for her daughter, she was one of those rare species who seem to have always loved Jesus; Strange indeed!

 The fearful event had occurred one evening when mum and daughter were off at a Bible Study.
 Dad was in his room meditating and he heard this booming voice.
 "Meditation leads to damnation".
-They were the exact words.
+These were the exact words.
 I can remember them even to this day, because I had never seen anyone so afraid before.
 "Meditation leads to damnation."
 Who spoke those words?
 He had no answers.
-He had searched the house, top to bottom.
-At first, he thought his wife was playing a trick on him, but no trick had been played.
+He had searched the house, top to bottom, and scoured the gardens.
+At first, he thought his wife was playing a trick on him and planted a recorded message, but no trick had been played.
 This was no natural voice.
 As you could guess, he had stopped meditating.
-There he sat open to the Good News of Jesus Christ.
+There he sat open to the Good News about Jesus.

 Jesus comes to us in many ways.
 He came as a child.
 He appeared as a whirlwind of fire for Sodom and Gomorrah.
 He came as a brilliant light for Paul the apostle.
-And yes, he appeared as a voice to my friend at Nowra, and let us not forget, he will come in reaping vengeance in the last day.
+And yes, he appeared as a voice to my friend at Nowra, and let us not forget, one day he will come in reaping justice.
 Are we ready?